I. Program Adoption

 - Require, by contract, that service providers have such policies and procedures in place.

-- Require, by contract, that service providers review the university’s program and report any red flags to the associate vice chancellor for finance or the university employee with primary oversight of the service provider relationship.
+- Require, by contract, that service providers review the university’s Program and report any red flags to the vice chancellor for finance and administration or the university employee with primary oversight of the service provider relationship.

 Non-Disclosure of Specific Practices

-For the effectiveness of this Identity Theft Prevention Program, knowledge about specific fed flag identification, detection, mitigation, and prevention practices may need to be limited to the committee who developed this program and to those employees with a need to know them.
-Any documents that may have been produced or are produced in order to develop or implement this program that list or describe such specific practices and the information those documents contain are considered “confidential” and should not be shared with other university employees or the public.
-The associate vice chancellor for finance shall inform the committee and those employees with a need to know the information of those documents or specific practices which should be maintained in a confidential manner.
+For the effectiveness of this Identity Theft Prevention Program, knowledge about specific red flag identification, detection, mitigation, and prevention practices may need to be limited to the committee who developed this Program and to those employees with a need to know them.
+Any documents that may have been produced or are produced to develop or implement this Program that lists or describe such specific practices and the information those documents contain are considered “confidential” and should not be shared with other university employees or the public.
+The vice chancellor for finance and administration shall inform the committee and those employees with a need to know the information of those documents or specific practices which should be maintained confidentially.

-The committee will periodically review and update this program to reflect changes in risks to students and the soundness of the university from identity theft.
+The committee will periodically review and update this Program to reflect changes in risks to students and the soundness of the university from identity theft.
 In doing so, the committee will consider the university’s experiences with identity theft situations, changes in identity theft methods, changes in identity theft detection and prevention methods, and changes in the university’s business arrangements with other entities.
-After considering these factors, the associate vice chancellor for finance will determine whether changes to the program, including the listing of red flags, are warranted.
-If warranted, the committee will update the program.
+After considering these factors, the vice chancellor for finance and administration will determine whether changes to the Program, including the listing of red flags, are warranted.
+If warranted, the committee will update the Program.